ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Timestamp: [27:54](https://youtu.be/YB8o_5qjNBc?t=1624)**

-**Wei Tang**: Finished the markolization library last week, hopefully, want to extend that into a caching library, but there are still a few missing pieces.
+**Wei Tang**: Finished the merkleization library last week, hopefully, want to extend that into a caching library, but there are still a few missing pieces.

 We're trying to update to v0.8 spec.
-The issue we had was in the SSE, a substantial change for us.
+The issue we had was in the SSZ, a substantial change for us.
 Large refactoring of the codebase.

 ### 3.3 [Research Updates](https://youtu.be/YB8o_5qjNBc?t=1725)